kyoh86/denops-router/README.md

 ## What's this?

-A router handles acwrite buffers in the Vim/Neovim.
+A router handles acwrite buffers (i.e. virtual buffer) in the Vim/Neovim.
 It handles buffers having a name under the specific schema (like `foo://`).
 And attaches a handler mathcing for each path of the buffer name (like `foo://bar`).

 Handlers should:

 - Loading content
-- Saving content if you needed
+- Saving content if we need
 - Providing optional action

 ## Usage

-If we want to create a special buffers like below:
+If we want to create a virtual buffers like below:

 - `diary://new`
     - Create a new diary